isomerpages/nlb-biblioasia/_oct-to-dec-2012/In the Family: Family History Resources in the National Library.md

 The internet can be a bountiful resource for the family historian.
 Books such as Marelli’s *@ Home With Your ancestors.com* (2007) and *Family History on the Net* (2007) offer useful genealogy-related links and websites.

 A popular first-stop for genealogy research on the web is FamilySearch,[^14] one of the largest genealogy services in the world, with millions of family history records available free online.
-FamilySearch is a service provided by The Church of Jesus Christ of Latter-day Saints.
+FamilySearch is a service provided by The Church of Jesus Christ of Latter-Day Saints.
 They also run over 4,500 family history centres in 70 countries including a chapter on Singapore, which may be worth a visit.
-Unfortunately much of the rich family history found on the net is mainly for non Asians.
+Unfortunately much of the rich family history found on the net is mainly for non-Asians.
 However, there are some websites that serve the local community.
 One such site is the portal of the National Archives of Singapore at <a href="https://www.nas.gov.sg/archivesonline/">https://www.nas.gov.sg/archivesonline/</a>.
 It is a gateway to the records, photographs, maps and private collections of the archives in Singapore.
 To get the most out of its extensive records, a visit to the National Archives is a definite must as a number of its records are not available online in full-text.
-Another key organisation is the newly formed Genealogy Society Singapore[^15] which has helped a number of Singaporeans to trace their roots all the way back to Xiamen and Hainan.
+Another key organisation is the newly formed Genealogy Society Singapore,[^15] which has helped a number of Singaporeans to trace their roots all the way back to Xiamen and Hainan.

 #### **Ghosts in the Attic**

 Every family has skeletons and secrets – an illegitimate son, an adopted child, a criminal record, poverty or insanity.
 Yet these members may prove most vital to the building of one’s family tree.
 It is from these family members that records may be uncovered as documentation is often required for cases of adoption and insanity, or appeals for financial support.

 Each family has tales of bravado, tragedy and bliss waiting to be shared and retold.
 There are publications that guide researchers on publishing their family stories.
-They include Titford’s *Writing up your family history* (2003) and Carmack’s *You can write your family history* (2003).
+They include Titford’s *Writing Up Your Family History* (2003) and Carmack’s *You Can Write Your Family History* (2003).

 Published family histories are the nuts and bolts of genealogical research.
-Particularly useful for their insights into Malayan families are family histories such as Lim’s *Myth and reality* (1988) and Ong’s *Chew Boon Lay* (2002), which includes four charts on their extensive family tree.
-The Shepherdson family made headlines when they published their genealogy *Journey to the Straits* (2003) that spanned three centuries from their earliest known ancestor who travelled beyond the British shores to Southeast Asia.
+Particularly useful for their insights into Malayan families are family histories such as Lim’s *Myth and Reality* (1988) and Ong’s *Chew Boon Lay* (2002), which includes four charts on their extensive family tree.
+The Shepherdson family made headlines when they published their genealogy *Journey to the Straits* (2003) which spanned three centuries from their earliest-known ancestor who travelled beyond the British shores to Southeast Asia.
 They were even featured in an exhibition on family history research at the National Library.
-The family followed up with another book *The great genealogical search* (2010) which records their research experience from traditional repositories such as archives and libraries as well as modern tools, in particular the internet and DNA matching.
-A member of the Shepherdson family also published her personal adventure of tracing one’s family in *Looking back* (2006).
+The family followed up with another book *The Great Genealogical Search* (2010), which records their research experience from traditional repositories such as archives and libraries as well as modern tools, in particular, the internet and DNA matching.
+A member of the Shepherdson family also published her personal adventure of tracing one’s family in *Looking Back* (2006).
 These three publications demonstrate the various approaches of tracing one’s family history, proven techniques and experiences, and how the interplay of memories and records reconstructed the lives of people.

-The Shepherdson story is an example of family history coming full-circle, where the research bore fruit in the form of more books and records to serve other family historians.
+The Shepherdson story is an example of family history coming full circle, where the research bore fruit in the form of more books and records to serve other family historians.
 Although the process of researching and documenting a family tree may seem never-ending, one can be encouraged by fellow sojourners and those who have found their roots through the resources at the National Library.

 **Acknowledgements**